Tomo-/Pi-Pins/README.md

 ##Writing

-In order to set the value of pin 0 to high the url is:
+In order to set the value of pin 0 to high the URL is:

     PiAddress/pi-write.php?io=1&pin=0